victorpujolle/Tomato_detection/README.md

 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

-The repository provide on a simple implementation of the Mask R-CNN built on FPN and ResNet101 and a Jupyter notebooks to train the network on a custom dataset using google colab.
-It was created to detect tomatoes on an image, but it can be easily repurposed and trained.
+The repository provide on a simple implementation of the Mask R-CNN built on FPN and ResNet101 and a Jupyter notebooks to train the network on a custom dataset using google colab using pretrained weights It was created to detect tomatoes on an image, but it can be easily repurposed and trained.

 # Tomato folder